 - Avoid smoking.
 Multiple studies have proven that cigarette-smoking is an unhealthy habit.
 The nicotine in cigarettes causes the arteries to become narrow and stiff, thus making it harder for blood to move efficiently through the venous system.
 If you have other risk factors for venous insufficiency, smoking is a habit to avoid.

 Varicose veins and spider veins don’t have to keep you from feeling comfortable and confident.
-Treatment is available in our Laurel and Baltimore offices.
+Treatment is available in our Laurel office.
 To learn more, schedule a consultation at (855) 803-MIVC (6482).